Skip to content

 npm install

-First, navigate to the caption-engine folder and execute the following command to create a virtual environment:
+First enter the caption-engine folder and execute the following commands to create a virtual environment:

 bash